On the spectrum of limit models: Abstract

 We study the spectrum of limit models assuming the existence of a nicely behaved independence notion.
 Under reasonable assumptions, we show that all `long' limit models are isomorphic, and all `short' limit models are non-isomorphic.

 \begin{completelimtheorem} Let $\K$ be a $\aleph_0$-tame abstract elementary class stable in $\lambda \geq \LS(\K)$ with amalgamation, joint embedding and no maximal models.
-Suppose $\dnf$ is an independence relation on the models of size $\lambda$ that satisfies uniqueness, extension, universal continuity, $(\geq \kappa)$-local character in some regular $\kappa \leq \lambda$, and non-forking amalgamation.
+Let $\kappa < \lambda^+$ be regular.
+Suppose $\dnf$ is an independence relation on the models of size $\lambda$ that satisfies uniqueness, extension, non-forking amalgamation, universal continuity, and $(\geq \kappa)$-local character.

 Suppose $\delta_1, \delta_2 < \lambda^+$ with $\cof(\delta_1) < \cof(\delta_2)$.
 Then for any $N_1, N_2, M \in \K_\lambda$ where $N_l$ is a $(\lambda, \delta_l)$-limit model over $M$ for $l = 1, 2$,

 \end{completelimtheorem}